owenCTRL/ottr/README.md

 ## 🧭 About OTTR

-**OTTR Co.** is a venture capital firm focused on building and backing category-defining companies from the inside out.
+**Over The Top Returns** is a venture capital firm focused on building and backing category-defining companies from the inside out.
 Our current portfolio includes:

 - **Clickroot** — A software company bringing defense-technology to the public.